YoussefBJemia/Funda_scraper/README.md

    ````
    python main.py
    ````
-   This will launch the Graphical User Interface (GUI).
+   This will launch the GUI.

    ![Interface Screenshot](Img/interface.PNG)
 2. **Start Scraping**